vg-json-data/sm-json-data/strats.md

 ## Entrance conditions

 In all strats with an `entranceCondition`, the `from` node of the strat must be a door node or entrance node.
-An `entranceCondition` object must contain exactly one property:
+An `entranceCondition` object must contain exactly one of the following properties:

 - _comeInNormally_: This indicates that Samus must come into the room through the specified door, with no other particular requirements.
 - _comeInRunning_: This indicates that Samus must run into the room, with speed in a certain range.
 - _comeInJumping_: This indicates that Samus must run and jump just before hitting the transition, with speed in a certain range.
 - _comeInShinecharging_: This indicates that Samus must run into the room with enough space to complete a shinecharge.
 - _comeInShinecharged_: This indicates that Samus must enter the room with a shinecharge with a certain amount of frames remaining.
+- _comeInShinechargedJumping_: This indicates that Samus must jump into the the room with a shinecharge with a certain amount of frames remaining.
 - _comeInWithSpark_: This indicates that Samus must shinespark into the room.
 - _comeInWithBombBoost_: This indicates that Samus must come into the room with a horizontal bomb boost.
 - _comeInStutterShinecharging_: This indicates that Samus must run into the room with a stutter immediately before the transition.